 Seal Cracks and Gaps

 These areas can be great harborage areas for insects, rodents and wildlife.
-Make sure that you try to limit access for rodents and wildlife.
-Keep the decking clean of leaf litter, sweep those leaves away.
+Make sure that you try to limit access to rodents and wildlife.
+Keep the decking clean of leaf litter, and sweep those leaves away.

 Window Pest Proofing

 Make this step an annual event, take a step back and inspect for damaged screening and any gaps and openings that need to be addressed.
 These are ideal entry points for mosquitoes, ladybugs and stink bugs that overwinter.

 Related Article: How to Keep Boxelder Bugs Out of Your Home This Winter

 Another way to deter pests is to keep your house clean.
 Many pests, such as cockroaches, are attracted to food sources, so it’s important to keep your counters and floors free of crumbs and spills.
 Put away food in airtight containers, and take out the trash regularly.
 You should also sweep and mop regularly to remove any food sources that might be attracting pests.
 Keep your floors clean and vacuum often.